ilanbb/SideRSS/README.md

 	>1:4687934-4689403
         0.032	0.02	0.0	0.021	0.0	0.0	0.083...

+Partial sample input files can be found in the data directory.

 Output format:

 The format of a prediction file is similar to the format of a structure information input file, except that it also contains the probability each nucleotide is paired.